vimalloc/flask-jwt-extended/docs/changing_default_behavior.rst

       token = create_access_token(username, expires_delta=False)
       return jsonify({'token': token}), 201

-Note that in this case, you should enable token revoking (see :ref:`Blacklist and Token Revoking`).
+Note that in this case, you should enable token revoking (see :ref:`Blocklist and Token Revoking`).